gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ### 11. Memory appears as transformed organizational persistence

 Memory appears not as static storage, but as transformed organizational persistence: prior coherence remains causally active in downgraded form and can later re-shape present dynamics.

+By Cycles 41–43, this becomes sharper: memory-bearing organization does not merely persist or disappear.
+It can persist, thin, and continue constraining the field while losing holding strength.

 These results suggest a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.